Hive13/HiveWeb-scratch/api/README.md

     - this launches on `http://localhost:8000`

 ### Future Considerations
-1. Remove `flask-rest` dependency
-  * It's cumbersome, and adds bloat, can get the same thing with just bare flask
+If you have any ides, put them here 😃

 ### Current Endpoints
 * `/` shows this README as HTML page
-* `/test` responds with a json response (works in browser or with postman)
+* `/api/test` responds with a json response (works in browser or with postman)